2026 Victorian state election

-The 2026 Victorian state election is expected to be held on 28 November 2026 to elect the 61st Parliament of Victoria.
-All 88 seats in the Legislative Assembly (lower house) and all 40 seats in the Legislative Council (upper house) will be up for election, presuming there are no new electorates added in a redistribution.
+A state general election is scheduled to be held on 28 November 2026 to elect members of the 61st Parliament of Victoria.
+All 88 seats in the Legislative Assembly and all 40 seats in the Legislative Council will be up for election.

-The Labor government, currently led by Premier Jacinta Allan, will attempt to win a record fourth consecutive four-year term against the Liberal/National Coalition opposition, currently led by first-term MP Jess Wilson.
+The incumbent Labor government, led by Premier Ben Carroll, will seek to win a fourth consecutive four-year term against the opposition, the Liberal–National Coalition, led by Opposition Leader Jess Wilson.
+Other parties including One Nation, the Greens and independents will also participate in the election.

 The election will be administered by the Victorian Electoral Commission (VEC).